palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_processed.rst

     $ python example/manage.py migrate

-Once everything is set up, the updatecalaccessrawdata_ command will download the latest bulk data release from `the Secretary of State's website`_ load it into your local database.
+Once everything is set up, the updatecalaccessrawdata_ command will download the latest bulk data release from `the Secretary of State's website <http://www.sos.ca.gov/campaign-lobbying/cal-access-resources/raw-data-campaign-finance-and-lobbying-activity/>`_ and load it into your local database.

 .. code-block:: bash